Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 `INVALID_ARGUMENT`, while valid-but-unmet requirements return `TOO_LITTLE_ENTROPY`.

+The pre-activation draw signatures are `entropy_cr_dice(sides, min_tier, flags)` and `entropy_cr_random(write_ptr, write_len, min_tier, flags)`. `flags = 0`
+requires terminal strong execution.
+A later eligible strong Hook, even in the same account's chain, causes `LATER_STRONG_HOOK` (-49) at the API call before output or draw-counter mutation.
+The application can handle the error without rejecting its transaction. `ENTROPY_ALLOW_LATER_STRONG_VETO = 1U << 0` explicitly permits subsequent strong Hooks and their ordinary vetoes; other bits are invalid.
+Both modes enforce the same entropy quality and freshness admission.
+Terminal eligibility is planned before strong execution using the dispatch filters and stakeholder order; dynamic skip requests cannot grant permission.
+The guarantee excludes the drawing Hook's own aborts, shared-resource failures, and failures in base application.
+Value-bearing settlement still requires an earlier commitment and a fixed outcome across retries.

 `entropy_cr_status()` returns a packed non-negative scalar with tier in bits 32..39, contributor count in bits 16..31, and denominator in bits 0..15.
 Negative values remain Hook API errors.
 This lets Hook code implement policies